maykinmedia/archiefbeheercomponent/README.rst

 end-of-life time.
 "Zaakgericht werken" prescribes the archiving terms for cases that have been brought to an end.

-The Archiefvernietingscomponent provides functionality for record managers to schedule destruction of cases according to the archiving parameters.
+The Archiefvernietigingscomponent provides functionality for record managers to schedule destruction of cases according to the archiving parameters.
 It implements a multi-step, multi-role accordance process.